One dead, scores hurt in Palestinian 'Day of Rage' over Jerusalem

 France said the United States had sidelined itself in the Middle East.
 “The reality is they are alone and isolated on this issue,” Foreign Minister Jean-Yves Le Drian said.

-At the United Nations, Britain called on Washington to put forward detailed proposals for peace between Israel and the Palestinians and described the Jerusalem decision as “unhelpful”.

-United Nations Middle East envoy Nickolay Mladenov told the Security Council there was a risk of “a chain of unilateral actions, which can only push us further away from achieving our shared goal of peace”.

-Additional reporting by Nidal al-Mughrabi, Ammar Awad, Omar Fahmy and Maayan Lubell; Editing by Peter Graff and Andrew Roche
+Additional reporting by Ammar Awad, Omar Fahmy and Maayan Lubell, John Irish in Paris and Michelle Nichols at the United Nations; Editing by Yara Bayoumy and James Dalgleish